lifeisstillgood/softwaremind/docs/conceptchapters/shorterconclusion.rst

    Need software to manage it - to report on it, to pull it from virtual

    But also need transparency in business models, to manage risk in the benefit of user adn benefit of society.
 Strainger regulation makes difference.
 More direct responsibility for a problem.
-Less wriggle room
-   Alignment globally of regulatins
+Less wriggle room Alignment globally of regulatins

-   Quatified lives
+   Quatified lives (BIOTU)

    (Moop - social punishment of sending someone to electronic coventry - iphone says not to talk to that person) Moop and privcy solution to provacy sort of regulation, possibly market based but my preference is Best Interests Of the User.
 Medical.

    Forcing us to be clear about decisions - no hiding the risk, no hiding the impedance mismatch.
 Cultural colonialism is *simplifiying* !!!
 How do we have an option for "illelgal"? - See VW they did it.
 But the code base is there !!!

    Company size - do one thing well?
 Is the value of giant company that it can find an expert?
 Isnt that the point of market?
 Is the value of giant compnay that it can absorb and mitigate?
 Isnt that insurance?
-See flood plains in UK
-   Match speed of requirements change to speed of development/
+See flood plains in UK Match speed of requirements change to speed of development/
+   Multinationals should not be the means to mitigate and enforce standards
+    - tht is supposed to be market?

    "The great Rewrite"
    literacy forces organisation level change - "the great rewrite".